csound/manual/docs/reference/opcodesReference.md

 [ATSsinnoi](../opcodes/ATSsinnoi.md) - _ATSsinnoi_ reads data from an ATS data file and uses the information to synthesize sines and noise together.<br>
 [K35_hpf](../opcodes/k35_hpf.md) - Zero-delay feedback implementation of Korg35 resonant high-pass filter.<br>
 [K35_lpf](../opcodes/k35_lpf.md) - Zero-delay feedback implementation of Korg35 resonant low-pass filter.<br>
-[MixerClear](../opcodes/mixerclear.md) - Resets all channels of a buss to 0.<br>
-[MixerGetLevel](../opcodes/mixergetlevel.md) - Gets the level at which signals from the send are being added to the buss.<br>
-[MixerReceive](../opcodes/mixerreceive.md) - Receives an arate signal that has been mixed onto a channel of a buss.<br>
-[MixerSend](../opcodes/mixersend.md) - Mixes an arate signal into a channel of a buss.<br>
-[MixerSetLevel](../opcodes/mixersetlevel.md) - Sets the level at which signals from the send are added to the buss.<br>
-[MixerSetLevel_i](../opcodes/mixersetlevel_i.md) - Sets the level at which signals from the send are added to the buss.<br>
 [S](../opcodes/ops.md) - Returns a string containg the numeric value of its argument.<br>
 [\#](../opcodes/opnonequiv.md) - Bitwise NON EQUIVALENCE operator.<br>
 [a](../opcodes/opa.md) - Converts a k-sig or k-array parameter to an a-sig output.<br>